by Chris Woodford. Last updated: May 16, 2017.

 Magnetic reed switches

 The best detectors are completely hidden: intruders get no hint of how the building is protected, which makes their job that much harder.
 One very popular kind of detector uses magnetism.
 It's called a reed switch and it's a small piece of glass or plastic with two tiny metal contacts inside it.
-In one design of reed switch (called normally open), the contacts are held apart by a nearby magnet so the switch is turned off by default.
-If the magnet moves away, the contacts spring together allowing electricity to flow through.
+In one design of reed switch (called normally open), the contacts are held together by a nearby magnet so the switch is turned on by default.
+If the magnet moves away, the contacts spring apart, breaking a detector circuit and triggering an alarm circuit.
 It is easy to see how we could use a reed switch like this in an intruder alarm.
 We'd simply place the reed switch in a door frame and a magnet on the door.
 With the door closed, the magnet would be very near the reed switch, holding the contacts apart.
 If the door opened, the magnet would move away from the reed switch, allowing the contacts to close and switch the circuit into its active state.
 The beauty of reed switches is that they use invisible magnetism, so they're relatively easy to conceal.

 An inertia switch is a simple way to detect when something moves or tilts.
 Like the other switches we've seen so far, it's a very simple electrical device: it's often made with a metal ballbearing that slides back and forth inside a plastic tube, towards or away from a couple of contacts.
 When the switch is in one position, the ball sits against the contacts so current flows through them and the outside circuit; if you move the switch, the ball rolls away from the contacts, breaking the circuit and triggering the alarm.
 Inertia switches are widely used in cars.